EIN 20-8814368

 Program areas at America's Vetdogs the Veterans K-9 Corps

 Training program - our instructors complete a three year apprenticeship program before they become certified instructors.
-During fy 2022, 212 dogs began formal training for placement with a consumer of either America's Vetdogs -the veteran'Veterans's K-9 Corps, Inc. or its related organization, the guide dog foundation for the blind, Inc. America's Vetdogs is managed by the guide dog foundation and reimburses for the services it receives from the guide dog foundation.
+During fy 2024, 167 dogs began formal training for placement with a consumer of either America's Vetdogs - the veteran'Veterans's K-9 Corps, Inc. ("america's Vetdogs") or its related organization the guide dog foundation for the blind, Inc. ("the foundation").
+America's Vetdogs is managed by the guide dog foundation and reimburses for the services it receives from the guide dog foundation.
 Formal training of an assistance dog takes approximately three to four months during which time the foundation cares for all dogs.
 Dogs are housed on campus in state of the art kennels in the designated training center.
 Not every dog that enters formal training becomes a guide or service dog. the foundation currently estimates a success rate of approximately 50%.
 After completion of formal training, the dog is ready to be teamed with a consumer. the training of the dog and the student are customized to the individual and their disabilities.
-Harnesses, back packs and other required accessories are customized to the needs of the particular consumer. the consumer or student and their dog are trained to work together as a team either on our campus, in the consumer's home community, or a combination of the two. the process and the organization's commitment continues after placement with aftercare, follow-up, support, and outreach throughout the life of the dog. the cycle is perpetual, with each stage financed 100% by the organizations.
+Harnesses, back packs, and other required accessories are also customized to the needs of the particular consumer. the consumer or student and their dog are trained to work together as a team either on our campus, in the consumer's home community, or a combination of the two. the process and the organization's commitment continues after placement with aftercare, follow-up, support, and outreach throughout the life of the dog. the cycle is perpetual, with each stage financed 100% by the organizations.

-Breeding and puppy program - during fy 2022 the organization supported 121 dogs in the breeding colony. the breeding colony is carefully selected after extensive screening and testing.
-During fy 2022, 359 puppies were added to the programs of America's Vetdogs and the guide dog foundation.
+Breeding program - during fy 2024 the foundation supported 101 dogs in the breeding colony. the breeding colony is carefully selected after extensive screening and testing.
+During fy 2024, 292 puppies were added to the programs of America's Vetdogs and the guide dog foundation.
 Puppies spend seven to eight weeks in our puppy nursery.
-From the nursery they spend approximately one year in the home of a volunteer puppy raiser or prison puppy program before coming back to the organization for formal training.
-During fy 2022 a total of 359 puppies were placed.
-249 puppies were placed in puppy raiser homes and 110 puppies participated in our prison puppy program. the organization currently supports puppy raisers in nearly 20 states and has agreements with 14 prisons throughout Massachusetts, Maryland, Florida, Maine, Pennsylvania and Connecticut. the professional puppy staff supports our puppy raising volunteers and our staff typically visits each prison weekly to follow up and train the inmate handlers who are carefully screened to ensure they are suitable candidates to participate in this program.
+From the nursery, they spend approximately one year in the home of a volunteer puppy raiser or prison puppy program before coming back to the organizations for formal training.
+During fy 2024, a total of 325 puppies were placed.
+219 puppies were placed in puppy raiser homes and 106 puppies participated in our prison puppy program.
+America's Vetdogs currently supports puppy raisers in nearly 20 states and has agreements with 14 prisons throughout Massachusetts, Maryland, Florida, Maine, Pennsylvania, and Connecticut. the professional puppy staff supports our puppy raising volunteers and our staff typically visits each prison weekly to follow up and train the inmate handlers who are carefully screened to ensure they are suitable candidates to participate in this program.

 Who funds America's Vetdogs the Veterans K-9 Corps